 We promote occupational health and safety based on the belief that a workplace where employees can work with peace of mind is connected to the vibrancy of the company.

 Commitment to Workplace Safety

 Safety is one of our criteria for evaluating worksite performance at our plants.
 Our Health and Safety Committee, which includes employee representatives, plays a central role in the promotion of activities that, based on the discussions with employees, are customized to match the characteristics and circumstances of each worksite.
-There were 13 occupational accidents in 2017, which is a rate*1 of 0.08 (benchmark rate in soft drink and alcohol manufacturing: 1.14) while the severity rate*2 was 0.000 (benchmark rate in soft drink and alcohol manufacturing: 0.01).
+There were 8 occupational accidents in 2021.
+Lost time injury/illness frequency rate*1 was 0.07 (benchmark rate in soft drink and alcohol manufacturing: 1.08*3) while Lost time injury/illness severity rate*2 was 0.000 (benchmark rate in soft drink and alcohol manufacturing: 0.01*3).
 We promptly share information and continually improve the level of our efforts by regularly offering venues for the labor union and the Senior General Manager in charge of occupational health and safety to exchange occupational health and safety information.
 We will continue working to increase employee awareness and to improve their safety during working hours and commuting with the goal of zero occupational health and safety accidents.

 *2Severity rate: (number of days employees cannot work) ÷ (total number of work hours) × 1,000

 *3Survey on Industrial Accidents by Ministry of Health, Labor and Welfare

 |Number of occupational accidents (including paid leave and substitute leave)||3||2||3||4||0||6||1||3||0||3||1|

 |Number of occupational accidents not accompanied by lost work time||10||8||12||13||8||18||12||21||14||13||7|

 |Number of accidents resulting fatality||0||0||0||0||0||0||0||0||0|